halasadi/halasadi.github.io/_pages/resume/index.md

 **Statistical Geneticist at <a href="https://www.adaptivebiotech.com" title="ab">Adaptive Biotechnologies</a>** (Jun-Aug 2017, Jul 2018 - now)

 I analyze and build statistical models of immunological data.
- - First showed that T-cells can be matched to which antigens they bind .
+ - First showed that T-cells can be matched to which antigens they bind with a statistical learning algorithm (Random Forests) .
 This project laid the ground-work for the <a href="https://www.adaptivebiotech.com/tcr-antigen-map" title="ab">Antigen Map Project</a>.
  - Developing statistical approaches for processing immnosequencing data.

 # Publications